-Pakistan does not enjoy uniformed education system.
+Pakistan does not enjoy a uniform education system.
 There are different systems of education functioning simultaneously.
-Public, private and Deeni Madaris (religious seminaries) are contrary to one another.
+Public, private, and Deeni Madaris (religious seminaries) are contrary to one another.
 This paved the way for polarization creating wide gaps among the people.
-A divided nation cannot put their act together, and this leads to impasse to all kinds of development.
+A divided nation cannot put their act together, and this leads to an impasse for all kinds of development.

 Education is not at all aligned with national needs and requirements.
 The top brass of government, policy-makers, and planners are never cognizant of the fact why and how many doctors, engineers, teachers, literary people, entrepreneurs, enterprising persons, agriculturists, scientists, and other skilled manpower are the need of the hour.
 This brings the result of burgeoning unemployment.

 The curriculum is the kit of gadgets that help achieve the aims and goals of education.
 Unfortunately, it is now in our genes to promote rote memorization.
 It coerces the learners to memorize certain information and facts sweeping reality under the rug that education is the holistic development of an individual.
 The current educational curriculum rates students on their power of Ratta instead of research.

 The examination is the tool to evaluate students’ learning.
 It should rely on qualitative and quantitative techniques to comprehensively weigh the performance of students.
 The standards must make sure the reliability of the procedures in the estimation process.
 Pathetically, the examination system is not only fusty, but it also lacks the credentials to judge the performance of learners.